addff/2310-ITT440/10% Individual Assignment/BALQIS AINI CS255/README.md

 #### 2310-ITT440
 #### NAME:  BALQIS AINI BINTI MUHAMMAD BAKHIT (2022340777)
 #### TITLE: PHYTON FOR NETWORK ENGINEER
 #### OBJECTIVE
 To discuss existing tools and library in phyton that can help Network Engineer

 #### Editor:Eric Phyton IDE
-Eric IDE is a robust integrated development environment designed for Python.
-It offers a comprehensive set of features, including a syntax-highlighting code editor, debugging capabilities, project management tools, and version control integration, making it a valuable resource for Python developers.
-Cross-platform compatibility ensures that it can be used on Windows, macOS, and Linux.
-With its extensible plugin system, developers can customize their workflows and expand functionality.
-Additionally, Eric IDE is open source, providing the freedom to modify and adapt it to specific project requirements.
+Eric is an open-source integrated development environment written and a full featured Python editor and IDE, written in Python.
+It is based on the cross platform Qt UI toolkit, integrating the highly flexible Scintilla editor control.
+It is designed to dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
+Eric includes a plug-in system, which allows easy extension of the IDE functionality with plug-ins downloadable from the net.

 Reason to use:
 Eric Python IDE is a versatile and cross-platform development environment for Python.
 It's known for its robust features, tight integration with PyQt, built-in debugger, version control support, code completion, and customization options.
 It's free, open source, and actively maintained.
 Eric IDE is a solid choice for Python developers, especially those working on GUI applications.